 Challenge your tax assessment

-Removing PMI for mortgage payments
+Getting rid of your PMI for mortgage payments

-Accurate and fair estate liquidation
+Ascertain an accurate and fair valuation for estate liquidation

 Relocate to or from Ouachita County through an employee relocation program

 Employee relocation can be a stressful event, and we understand.
 That being said, we take great care in establishing an accommodating appointment time for the appraisal inspection.
 We encourage relocating employees to provide input on the positive features of their property, as well as information about any new sales or listings in their area that they want considered during our detailed inspection.

 Sell your home quickly — at the right price

 Whether you choose to sell your home on your own or use the assistance of a real estate agent, a professional appraisal will help you make a more informed decision when determining your selling price.
 An appraiser has no vested interest in what amount the house sells for, unlike real estate agents.
 Our fees aren't related to the sales price, but rather they are calculated on our efforts to complete the appraisal report.

 On a daily basis, we analyze the difference in value items like an additional bathroom or a kitchen remodel can make.
 Obtaining a professional appraisal is a reliable way to determine what improvements will add value and what an appropriate sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time, because we're experts in knowing how long houses are one the market.